 Here is a map with all running routes in Central Park in New York.
 Whether you are a casual Sunday jogger and just here to experience running in New York City, or you are a serious road warrior with ultra marathons behind you, Central Park is the place to be.
 A runner’s paradise.
 I’m always here on Sunday mornings around 7 am which is a good time to run in Central Park any day.
-After 10 in the morning it gets crowded with tourists, horses, weddings, tour guides, cabs – you really don’t want to deal with that, right?
+After 10 in the morning, it gets crowded with tourists, horses, weddings, tour guides, cabs – you really don’t want to deal with that, right?
 So come early and enjoy one of the most beautiful places to run in the city.

 #4 Brooklyn Bridge Park and Brooklyn Bridge

 A hell of a run – but in a good way.
-Here you’ll get to see New York’s most iconic bridge and actually run on it, if you’re not getting hit by a bike (more about that later).
-The area around Brooklyn Bridge Park, Dumbo and the Piers along the river are a beautiful place to run.
-Of course it gets crowded especially on Brooklyn Bridge, but if you come early during sunrise this will be a run you won’t forget – I promise.
+Here you’ll get to see New York’s most iconic bridge and actually run on it if you’re not getting hit by a bike (more about that later).
+The area around Brooklyn Bridge Park, Dumbo, and the Piers along the river are a beautiful place to run.
+Of course, it gets crowded especially on Brooklyn Bridge, but if you come early during sunrise this will be a run you won’t forget – I promise.

 Just crossing the bridge makes approximately 3 miles total.
-But watch the bikes – there are two separated lanes for runners and cyclists.
+But watch the bikes – there are two separate lanes for runners and cyclists.
 They don’t play, so don’t run on their territory.
 Running in Brooklyn Bridge Park and the Dumbo area might vary depending on how far you’ll go.
 A decent run under an hour might be realistic here.
 What you’ll get to see?
 Views of Lower Manhattan, Brooklyn Bridge, the Manhattan Bridge, and the Statue of Liberty.

-#5 Flushing Meadow Corona Park
+#5 Flushing Meadow Park

 Home of the New York Mets, but famous for runners also.
 Every summer I’m running my 10K race here and it’s definitively worth the drive out there.
-The 4 miles running course through the park brings you along the iconic Unisphere, the Queens Museum and the meadow lake.
+The 4 miles running course through the park brings you along the iconic Unisphere, the Queens Museum, and the meadow lake.
 If you want to see something new, you’ll have to try out this place to run.

 These are my top 5 iconic places to run in New York City.
 If you are in the city and you are looking for a coach to run with – I’m here!
 Can’t wait to run the streets of New York with you.
 Running in New York City is amazing, so let’s do it together next time?